msami-ullah-ai/Classical-Machine-Learning-CS229/02-Linear-Regression-and-Gradient-Descent/02-hypothesis-function-and-parameters.md

 - house size = 0,
 - bedrooms = 0,

-there may still be a base price.
+there may still be some base price.

 The bias term captures this baseline value.